ra312/bitrecs-subnet/README.md

 ## Solution

-Tap the intelligence of Bittensor to generate realtime product recommendations for online merchants.
+Incentivize Bittensor miners to provide realtime product recommendations for online merchants.

-The first generation solution uses prompting and ICL via a Mixture of Experts to coerce recs from the latest LLMs.
-With a rapidly declining cost per token, we believe LLM's are well suited for this task as they excel at cold-start, zero/few shot learning
+The first generation solution uses prompting and ICL via a Voting Ensemble method to coerce recs from the latest LLMs.
+We explore dozens of LLMs and measure their "agreement" via sku recommendations they produce in zero-shot queries.
+These recs make their way back to client websites for the end user (the shopper) to consume.

 <img src="docs/bitrecs_moe.png" alt="basic query" style="border: solid 3px #059669;"/>

-V1 uses a simple prompt template but should evolve rapidly as miners are onboarded.
+0.8 uses a simple prompt template that we hope to evolve into a fully featured recommender as the network matures.
 Additionally, many LLM's have encoded valuable information about shopping cohorts, seasonality, brand affinities, customer journeys etc which we try to unlock using prompting.

 The solution has been designed to offer merchants a free and simple plugin that works out of the box, while hiding all the complexity and abstractions of Bittensor away from them so they can continue to focus on selling and running an online business.
 Subnet miners can focus on competing and evolving the prompting to produce increasingly valuable and timely product recommendations.